engula/engula/README.md

 The features of Engula include:

 - Provide a set of persistent data structures.
-- Support ACID transactions.
+- Support ACID transactions with different isolation and consistency levels.
-- Implement a built-in cache tier to speed up reads, resist hotspots and burst traffic.
+- Implement a built-in cache tier to speed up reads, resist traffic bursts and hotspots.
-- Implement a cloud-native architecture to deliver a cost-effective, highly-scalable, and highly-available service on the cloud.
+- Implement a cloud-native architecture to deliver a cost-effective, highly-scalable, and highly-available service.

 ## Status